open-telemetry/opentelemetry-rust/CONTRIBUTING.md

 For a deeper discussion, see:
 https://github.com/open-telemetry/opentelemetry-specification/issues/165

+### Error Handling
+Currently, the Opentelemetry Rust SDK has two ways to handle errors.
+In the situation where errors are not allowed to return.
+One should call global error handler to process the errors.
+Otherwise, one should return the errors.

+The Opentelemetry Rust SDK comes with an error type `openetelemetry::Error`.
+For different function, one error has been defined.
+All error returned by trace module MUST be wrapped in `opentelemetry::api::trace::TraceError`.
+All errors returned by metrics module MUST be wrapped in `opentelemetry::api::trace::MetricsError`.

+For users that want to implement their own exporters.
+It's RECOMMENDED to wrap all errors from the exporter into a crate-level error type, and implement `ExporterError` trait.

 ## Style Guide

 * Run `cargo clippy --all` - this will catch common mistakes and improve